AlphaKretin/bastion-bot/README.md

 ### .strings
 Usage: `.strings [card name/ID]|[lang]`

-The `.strings` command searches for a card by name or YGOPro ID, and returns the database strings for that card - i.e., the customs messages assigned to it that a script can call on for effect descriptions or dialog boxes.
+The `.strings` command searches for a card by name or YGOPro ID, and returns the database strings for that card - i.e., the custom messages assigned to it that a script can call on for effect descriptions or dialog boxes.
 If a language is specified, it will look for a card with a name like you typed in that language.

 ### .skill
 Usage: `.skill [skill name]`

 The `.skill` command searches for a Skill, from Yu-Gi-Oh!
 Duel Links, and returns its name, description, and a list of which characters can obtain the Skill and how.

+### .dbfind
+Usage: `.dbfind [card name/ID]|[lang]`

+The `.dbfind` command searches for a card by name or YGOPro ID, and returns the name of the card database that it is stored within.
+This is useful for scripters working with multiple databases and trying to find which one holds a certain card.

 ### .top
 Usage: `.top [number] [stat] [lang]`